Jagamantra/studio/README.md

 -   **"Configuration Error: Firebase authentication is not configured..."
 (UI Alert)**:
     This alert means that essential Firebase configuration variables (like `NEXT_PUBLIC_FIREBASE_API_KEY` or `NEXT_PUBLIC_FIREBASE_PROJECT_ID`) are missing or empty in your environment.
     *   Ensure your `.env.local` file exists in the project root.
+If not, copy `.env.example` to `.env.local`.
-    *   Verify that the variable names in `.env.local` start with `NEXT_PUBLIC_` and match those in `src/lib/firebase.ts`.
+    *   Verify that the variable names in `.env.local` start with `NEXT_PUBLIC_` and match those in `src/lib/firebase.ts` and `.env.example`.
+    *   Make sure you've populated the values from your Firebase project console.
     *   Make sure you've **restarted your Next.js development server** after creating or modifying `.env.local`.

 -   **`Firebase: Error (auth/invalid-api-key)` or `Firebase: Error (auth/api-key-not-valid)` or `Firebase: Error (auth/api-key-not-valid.-please-pass-a-valid-api-key.)` (Console or UI Error)**:
     This is a very common error.
 It means the `NEXT_PUBLIC_FIREBASE_API_KEY` value in your `.env.local` file is incorrect, not recognized by your Firebase project, or possibly malformed.
+    *   **Action:** You need to obtain the correct API key from your Firebase project and put it in your `.env.local` file.
     *   **Double, triple-check** that you've copied the `apiKey` value **exactly** from your Firebase project settings (see step 3 in "Getting Started").
     *   Ensure there are no leading/trailing spaces or typos.
     *   Verify the API key is for the correct Firebase project.
+    *   Verify that the variable name in `.env.local` is exactly `NEXT_PUBLIC_FIREBASE_API_KEY`.
     *   If you recently enabled or restricted API keys in the Google Cloud Console for your Firebase project, ensure the key used is permitted for web client access from your domain (usually `localhost` for development).
+You might need to check the "API restrictions" for your key in Google Cloud Console under "APIs & Services" > "Credentials".
+Make sure "Cloud Identity Platform API" and "Identity Toolkit API" (which Firebase Auth uses) are enabled for your project and the key has access.
     *   **Restart your Next.js development server** after any changes to `.env.local`.
+    *   If the problem persists after verifying the key, try regenerating the Firebase config snippet in the Firebase console for your web app and re-copying all values.

-Refer to `src/lib/firebase.ts` to see how environment variables are consumed.
+Refer to `src/lib/firebase.ts` to see how environment variables are consumed and `.env.example` for the required variable names.
 If problems persist, ensure your Firebase project and web app registration are correctly set up in the Firebase Console.
 ```